Contact us today for exceptional legal solutions backed by practical engineering and construction knowledge (Note: we do not act for homeowners).

-Why engage a Law Firm that needs to be assisted by a “team of experts” when you have access to our Construction Experts that developed 100s of projects before coming into the law.
+Why engage a Law Firm that needs to be assisted by a "team of experts" when you have access to our Construction Experts that develop 100s of projects before coming into the law.

-With our extensive engineering expertise and on-site construction experience, we possess the ability to interpret, analyze, and offer contract recommendations in various domains such as rights, liabilities, duties, and scope, specifically tailored to Australian Standard Contracts (AS4000 and AS2124 Series), Australian Building Industry Contracts (ABIC), Master Builders Association (MBA), Security of Payments Act compliance, as well as FIDIC, JCT, and NEC4 standard contracts.
+We are familiar with Australian Standard Contracts (AS4000 and AS2124 Series), Australian Building Industry Contracts (ABIC), Master Builders Association (MBA) agreements, Security of Payments Act compliance, as well as FIDIC, JCT, and NEC4 standard contracts.

-We understand that a well-crafted contract plays a pivotal role in risk mitigation.
-Hence, prior to your agreement and signature, we ensure that it aligns with your best interests and that you possess a comprehensive understanding of the associated exposure.
+We conduct thorough pre-contract audits to identify standard terms and conditions, proposing amendments that effectively transfer or reassign high or unnecessary risks.
+We understand that a well-crafted contract is pivotal in risk mitigation.
+Therefore, before your agreement and signature, we ensure that the contract aligns with your best interests and that you have a comprehensive understanding of the associated exposures.

 Our claim documents are meticulously prepared, presenting delay and disruption data in a detailed and auditable format, ensuring transparency and accuracy.